 - Department of Veterans’ Affairs Gold Repatriation Health Card for all conditions

 - Centrelink Health Care Card.

-Please note: the following cards do not qualify you for a discount.
+Please note, the following cards don’t qualify you for a discount:

 - Victorian Government Seniors Cards